 Secondly, due to the friction and shear forces produced by the screw, nozzle, runner, and gate during the flow, different viscosity is generated.
 At the same time, the interface layer within the glass fiber is destroyed.

 A lower melt viscosity results in severe damage to the interface layer, which will result in a smaller viscosity between the glass fiber and the resin.
 The bond between the resin and fiber breaks when the viscosity is low enough, causing the fiber to accumulate at the surface and become exposed.

 Upon injection of the plastic melt into the cavity, a “fountain” effect takes place, in which glass fibers flow from the inside out of the resin and contact the cavity surface.
 Since the mold surface is at a lower temperature, the lightweight, fast-condensing glass fiber freezes instantly.
 If the melt does not fully surround it in time, the glass fibers are exposed and develop into a “glass fiber-rich surface.”

 This means that glass fiber-rich surfaces aren’t just about the plastic material.
 They’re also about the molding process, which is complex and uncertain.
 Various production methods can prevent glass fiber-rich surfaces.

-The traditional method is to add additives such as compatibilizers, dispersants, and lubricants to the resin material, including silane coupling agents, maleic anhydride graft compatibility agents, silicone powders, fatty acid lubricants, and some other agent, etc.,
+To modify the material, it is popular to add additives to resin, such as silane coupling agents, maleic anhydride graft compatibility agents, silicone powders, fatty acid lubricants, etc.

 Through these additives, they could

-- improve the uniformity of the dispersed phase and continuous phase,
+Make the dispersed phase and continuous phase more uniform.

-Mold feed system is closely related to the development of glass fiber rich surface.
+Mold feed system is closely related to the development of glass fiber-rich surfaces.